Experience-Monks/ease-preview/README.md

 ### `var canvas = require('ease-preview)(easefunc, [opts])`

-Pass in an an ease function you'd like to preview the ease function should accept a value between 0-1 and return a value between 0-1 (the same format as the [`eases`](http://www.npmjs.com/eases) module).
+Pass in an ease function you'd like to preview the ease function should accept a value between 0-1 and return a value between 0-1 (the same format as the [`eases`](http://www.npmjs.com/eases) module).

 `ease-preview` also accepts a second options object with the following options:
 - `canvas` canvas you'd like to render the ease equation into.
 If no canvas is supplied a new canvas will be created.